 Boogieman Blues 5

-“They can dish it, but they sure as hell don’t want to take it,” Dracula frowned as he watched the door close behind the mischievous sprite.
+“They can dish it, but they sure as hell never want to take it.”
+Dracula frowned as he watched the door close behind the mischievous sprite.

 “By the way, why are you not in your wolf form tonight?”
 Dracula asked.

-“I just don’t fell like it.”
-The wolfman looked at the table with a sulky expression, unable to meet his friend’s eyes.
+“I just didn’t feel like it.”
+The wolfman looked at the table with a sulky expression on his face, unable to meet his friend’s eyes.

 “Don’t tell me you’re feeling insecure?”

 “Oh, sweet!”
-The wolfman’s demeaner picked up a little after the bartender set a frosty mug of brew in front of him.
+The wolfman’s demeaner perked up immediately after the bartender set a frosty mug of brew in front of him.
 “Oh, hey… sorry if I seemed a little insensitive before, you know?
 About you being gay and all?
-I don’t have anything against it, I didn’t know, and it caught me off guard is all.”
+I don’t have anything against it.
+I didn’t know, and it caught me off guard is all.”

 “Don’t worry about it.
-All of that is water under the bridge.”
-Gills said with a pat on his shoulder.
+All of that is water under the bridge,” Gills reassured his canid patron with a pat on the shoulder.
 “Drink up, boys!”

 “Cheers!”
 They all took a gulp of their drinks, including the fishman, who downed a glass of pond water and scum that he had also brought over with him.